-Latest WI Pest: Brown Marmorated Stink Bug
+Latest WI Insect: Brown Marmorated Stink Bug

-The most recent invader winging its way here will literally make a smell.
+The latest invader winging its way here will literally make a stink.

 The brown marmorated stink bug is ¾-inch long, with a wide back side that tapers to a point, and a rectangular head with long antennae.
 Native to China and east Asia, the insect has been journeying west since being first discovered in Pennsylvania in 2001.

-Farmers abhor them for more than their smell.
+Farmers hate them for more than their smell.
 The stink bug feast on tree fruits, vegetables, sweet corn and soybeans.
 Mid-Atlantic apple growers sustained an estimated $37 million in crop losses in 2010 to marmorated stink bugs.